QuantEcon/lecture-python-programming.myst/lectures/sympy.md

 pmf
 ```

-We can verify if the distribution follows the fundamental property of probability distribution:
+We can verify if the sum of probabilities for all possible values equals $1$:

 $$
 \sum_{x=0}^{\infty} f(x) = 1